-Led by OR&R, the NOS Incident Management Team is activated to ensure continuity of operations within NOS.
-OR&R provides the NOS incident coordinator during hurricanes, fusing information on people, mission, and infrastructure and facilitating coordination among multiple NOS emergency response roles.
+Led by OR&R’s Disaster Preparedness Program, the National Ocean Service Incident Management Team is composed of representatives from across each NOS offices, The team is activated to ensure continuity of operations, incident coordination, and situational awareness within NOS throughout the duration of the response.
+OR&R provides the team with an incident coordinator during hurricanes, who focuses on gathering information about impacted NOS people, mission, and infrastructure, as well as facilitating coordination among multiple NOS emergency response roles.

-When activated for disaster response, OR&R supports the federal response under the Federal Emergency Management Agency’s Emergency Support Function (ESF) #3 – Public Works and Engineering, and ESF #10 – Oil and Hazardous Materials Response.
+During hurricane responses, OR&R advises response efforts on relevant NOAA and NOS capabilities and resources as well as facilitates the delivery of science, technical, management, and natural resource services.
+When activated, OR&R's Emergency Response Division and NOAA's Marine Debris Program, within OR&R, support the federal response under the Federal Emergency Management Agency’s Emergency Support Function (ESF) #3 – Public Works and Engineering, ESF #5 - Information and Planning, and ESF #10 – Oil and Hazardous Materials Response.

 OR&R provides scientific support for oil and chemical response efforts in coastal areas.
 The office surveys vessels or containers that may be leaking fuel, oil, or other hazardous materials; flies or uses remote sensing to identify and document spill sources; provides information systems to track spills and potential sources to resolution; identifies environmental sensitivities and best management practices; and uses computer models to predict spill movement and determine pollution threats.

-OR&R also provides guidance on marine debris and vessel salvage, and conducts shoreline cleanup assessments.
-Marine debris experts work under ESF #3 during response to integrate guidance into debris plans, drawing on Marine Debris Emergency Response Guides developed with the community.
+In addition, OR&R provides guidance on marine debris and vessel salvage, and conducts shoreline cleanup assessments.
+During response operations, OR&R’s Marine debris experts work under ESF #3 to integrate guidance into debris plans, drawing on Marine Debris Emergency Response Guides developed with the community.